Back to Silas S. Brown's home page

 --cache

-path name for the URL-fetching cache (default 'cache' in the current directory; set to empty string if you don't want to save anything)
+path name for the URL-fetching cache (default 'cache' in the current directory; set to empty string if you don't want to save anything); when using anemone as a module, you can instead pass in a requests_cache session object if you want that to do it instead

 --reload